The Loop Trail: Connectivity between McDaniel Farm Park and Shorty Howell Park

 Gwinnett Place Tax Allocation District (TAD)

-Intiated in partnership with Gwinnett County and the CID, in 2014, Gwinnett County created a Tax Allocation District (TAD) for Gwinnett Place.
+In partnership with the CID, Gwinnett County created a Tax Allocation District (TAD) for Gwinnett Place.
 The CID’s Board of Directors recognizes TADs as one of the most powerful economic development tools to help boost revitalization.
 Area property owners also know that a TAD can help them achieve their redevelopment vision for the future.

 To view information regarding the Tax Allocation District for the Gwinnett Place area: